CIT2318/simple-oo-mvc/README.md

 # A Simple MVC Application

 This practical looks at making a simple object oriented MVC application.
 It is based on the 'MVC using functions' example we have looked at previously.
-Make sure you have completed the previous weeks practical work before attempting this.

 First, find the file *DbConnect.php* and make changes to the connection settings so that it matches your database.
 Put all the files on a web server and check that you can view films.
 The other actions - add film, delete etc. won't work yet.